Estimating the mass of galactic components using machine learning algorithms: Conclusions

-These methods were used to predict the masses of different components of real spiral galaxies within the SDSS catalogue.
-Throughout the whole SDSS sample of galaxies, values of magnitudes and masses hold higher values than those taken for our analysis.
-We chose a subsample holding parameters within the same ranges as our training mock catalogue.
-During the training and test stages, the NN not only provided the estimations for masses of different galaxy components but could predict scaling relations (mass-magnitude) achieving at least a $95\%$ C.L. agreement with observational data.

-From either observational or mock samples of galaxies, our analysis and algorithm are restricted to only be applicable within a small range for the total mass, given that only galaxies with non-zero bulges and disks were selected within the sample.
-We found that the NN algorithm shows good predictions for disk-dominant galaxies only considering the photometric information.
-Additionally, at $95\%$ confidence level, the NN predicts that it is unlikely to have bulge-dominant galaxies, consistent with the lack of information from observations.
-This training can be improved using additional information about the galaxy's dynamics, age or chemical composition.
-However, using only the photometric information can be useful to obtain a sufficiently good estimation of the mass components in spiral galaxies with bulges.
+{It is well known that the bulge--disk decomposition and estimating the total mass of galactic systems are complicated tasks tackled using different techniques.
+Regarding ML algorithms, using synthetic catalogues derived from dark matter-only simulations in the training stage is common.~However, such catalogues are constructed following specific prescriptions for the dark matter features as well as simplified models of the baryon dynamics, where several assumptions are usually considered \citep{Guo_2010,Delucia}.
+In this sense, comparison with observations is crucial for determining the validity of the AI methods.
+In this work, we showed that our NN could predict the masses of the observed galaxies from the SDSS at $z=0$ and the scaling relations between magnitudes and masses when the training was carried out using Guo's catalogue. }

+{The NN could accurately estimate the components for disk-dominant galaxies.
+This also corresponds to the region where we have more information from observational data.
+For this type of galaxy, only the photometric information is sufficient to separate the bulge and the disk.
+However, additional information is needed to make a good prediction when the bulge mass starts to dominate.
+This can be related to two main factors: first, $M_{\text{bulge}}$ is highly correlated with $M_{\text{bh}}$ (see Figure \ref{fig: features}), which means that in the central region of the galaxy, the baryon dynamics play an important role.
+Second, the bulge-dominant galaxies' population is smaller than those with larger disks; thus, more data are necessary for both simulations and observations. }

+{An additional feature of the NN is its capability to predict data in regions of low luminosity, where the masses associated with the bulge and the disk are small.
+This is particularly important in the era of precision cosmology, where we have more powerful telescopes to observe galaxies with lower luminosities than in the past.
+Indeed, this study can be contrasted with recent observations from the James Webb Space Telescope (JWST) or the Dark Energy Spectroscopic Instrument (DESI) \cite{desi_collaboration_et_al_2023_7964162}.
+At the same time, these ML tools can serve to impose constraints on the dark matter model when compared with more precise observations. }

-We will continue this project by constructing machine learning algorithms trained with features inferred directly from observational data to have more accurate results and explore the HAM relation in real galaxies and the possible dependency on the morphology or age of the systems.
+{In the meantime, we will continue this project by constructing ML algorithms trained with features directly inferred from observational data to produce more accurate results in bulge-dominant galaxies.
+We will also explore the HAM relation in real galaxies and its possible dependency on the morphology or age of the systems using a catalogue derived from the MaNGA database, which was reported in \cite{MaNGADynPop}.
+This will also allow us to infer information about the halo mass in observed galaxies.}